Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Non-equilibrium method for EE

-To examine the correctness the of PQMC result at large $K$ regime in the main text, we employ the non-equilibrium method to extract the subtracted entanglement entropy $S_s$.
-We perform the simulation at phase transition $h_c$ of $K=160$ and $K=320$, which are $h_c=633$ and $h_c=1260$, respectively.
-The results are shown in Fig.~\ref{fig:Comparison of non-equilibrium method and PQMC result in larger K}.
-From the figure, we can see that the results in main text and the result obtained via the non-equilibrium method are fairly close.
+To verify the accuracy of the PQMC results in the large-$K$ regime discussed in the main text, we extract the SCEE $S_s$ using a non-equilibrium method.
+Simulations are performed at the phase transition point $h_c$ for $K=160$ and $K=320$, corresponding to $h_c=633$ and $h_c=1260$, respectively.
+The results are presented in Fig.~\ref{fig:Comparison of non-equilibrium method and PQMC result in larger K}.
+As shown, the values obtained via the non-equilibrium method are in good agreement with those from the PQMC calculations.